osuosl/beaver-barcamp-pelican/content/pages/about.rst

 Parking
 ~~~~~~~

-Parking may be a little bit tricky this year, as the parking lot
-just north of Kelley is closed, and there is a footbal scrimmage
-on the same day as Barcamp.
-We recommend you park in the
-highlighted parking lots close to Kelley on the map below!
-Parking
+Oregon State provides many parking lots, all of which are free to use on the
-is free everywhere, so if you find a space go ahead and take it.
+weekend.
+The image below provides a map of the lots closest to Kelley
+Engineering Center.
+OSU also hosts many other events on campus so we recommend
+visiting the `university calendar`_ prior to check possible conflicts.

 .. image:: /theme/img/BBCParkingMap.png
   :width: 90%